 The biological resources analysis discusses impacts from construction, renovation, demolition activities, and operations on vegetation, wildlife, and special status species.
 For vegetation and wildlife, species have unique, fundamental needs for food, water, shelter, and space, and can be sustained only where their specific combination of habitat requirements are available.
 The removal of elements necessary for a species' habitat impacts the individual's ability to exist.
 Therefore, the framework for analysis of impacts on wildlife and vegetation is based on whether the action would cause habitat displacement resulting in reduced feeding or reproduction, removal of critical habitat for sensitive species, and/or behavioral avoidance of available habitat as a result of noise or human disturbance.
-The level of impacts on biological resources is based on (1) the importance (i.e., legal, commercial, recreational, ecological, scientific) of the resource, (2) the proportion of the resource that would be affected relative to its occurrence in the region, (3) the sensitivity of the resource to the proposed activities, and (4) the duration of ecological ramifications.
+The level of impacts on biological resources is based on (1) the importance (i.e., legal, commercial, recreational, ecological, scientific) of the resource, (2) the proportion of the resource to the proposed activities, and (4) the duration of ecological ramifications.
 Impacts on biological resources are considered significant if species or special habitats are adversely affected over large areas, or if disturbances cause population size or distribution reductions of a species of concern.